YaYaB/blog/trl-peft.md

 ### Training at scale

 Training at scale can be challenging.
 The first challenge is fitting the model and its optimizer states on the available GPU devices.
 The amount of GPU memory a single parameter takes depends on its “precision” (or more specifically `dtype`).
 The most common `dtype` being `float32` (32-bit), `float16`, and `bfloat16` (16-bit).
-More recently “exotic” precisions are supported out-of-the-box for training and inference (with certain conditions and constraints) such as `int8` (8-bit).
+More recently “exotic” precisions are ded out-of-the-box for training and inference (with certain conditions and constraints) such as `int8` (8-bit).
 In a nutshell, to load a model on a GPU device each billion parameters costs 4GB in float32 precision, 2GB in float16, and 1GB in int8.
 If you would like to learn more about this topic, have a look at this blogpost which dives deeper: [https://huggingface.co/blog/hf-bitsandbytes-integration](https://huggingface.co/blog/hf-bitsandbytes-integration).

 If you use an AdamW optimizer each parameter needs 8 bytes (e.g. if your model has 1B parameters, the full AdamW optimizer of the model would require 8GB GPU memory - [source](https://huggingface.co/docs/transformers/v4.20.1/en/perf_train_gpu_one)).